-Let’s clear up a poser that has left some of you scratching your heads.
-Lots of roll ups comprise team games.
-They may be two out of three scores to count, or two from four, but there is an element of individual scoring that contributes to a greater whole.
+Let’s clear up a poser that often has many of you scratching your heads.
+Lots of roll ups include team games.
+There may be two out of three scores to count, or two from four, but there is an element of individual scoring that contributes to a greater whole.

 Often, one or two players can complete an entire card and there is nothing to stop other team members from holing out and recording their own scores.

-But can they count for your handicap?
-Can a round that’s put together in a team event be one of those WHS counting scores?
+But can those scores count for your handicap?
+Can a round that’s put together as part of a team event be one of those WHS counting golf scores?

 Let’s get into it…